 The construction of the Nieuwe Kerk started in 1408.
 After it burned down almost entirely in 1645 it was reconstructed in Gothic style.
 Nowadays the building isn’t used as a house of prayer any more.
 The church is now being used for ceremonies for the Royal Family.
 In 2013 King Willem Alexander was enthroned in the Nieuwe Kerk, where he married Queen Maxima in 2002.

-When not used by the Royal Family the church is home to exhibition such as the World Press Photo Exhibition.
+When not used by the Royal Family the church is home to exhibitions such as the World Press Photo Exhibition.

 Madame Tussauds is a museum concept with museums around the world.
 The museums are home to wax statues of celebrities.
-The Madame Tussauds Wax Museum in Amsterdam is house to both national and international celebrities.
+The Amsterdam version of Madame Tussauds Wax Museum is home to both national and international celebrities.
 Be prepared to take a selfie with the Dutch Royal Family, Johnny Depp or Lionel Messi.
 The queue for the museum can be long, so if you want to skip the line purchase your tickets online.